SavindraSinghShekhawat/savindrasinghshekhawat.github.io/README.md

 ## Introduction
 This repository is for my portfolio site that contains all my personal and career details.
 Which is currenly running on the domain [savindra.me](https://savindra.me/)
+This website is fully static and responsive.

+## Getting Started
+You can use this as a template while creating your own portfolio site but personal pics have all rights preserved.

 ## Technologies